|Frequently Asked Questions About Iron Filters

-Q. How do iron filters actually remove iron?
+Q. How do Pro-OX iron filters actually remove iron?

 Q. What is the difference between Pro-OX, Birm and Greensand iron filter filters?

-Q. Don't the Pro-OX (or MangOX, Pyrolox, Filox) type iron filters waste a lot of water compared to the Birm type filters?
+Q. Don't the Pro-OX type iron filters waste a lot of water compared to the Birm type filters?

-A. The Pro-OX filters remove a higher amount of iron before requiring backwash, so over the extended life of the media, they do not use significantly higher amounts of water.
+A. No. The Pro-OX filters remove a higher amount of iron before requiring backwash, so they do not use significantly higher amounts of water over-all.
+In fact, compared to air-charging types, which suck in a head of air each night during backwash and run water for 45 minutes to an hour, the Pro-OX filter use much less water.

 Q. Can't I just use a water softener?